olegantonyan/mpz/README.md

 Some features require Qt6:

-- gapless playback;
+- gapless playback
+- equalizer
-- audio output switch;
+- audio output switch

 This means win-legacy-qt5 won't have these.
 As well as old Linux distros.